ucdavisdatalab/workshop_intro_to_sql/README.md

 I've already pre-processed the data so that it's easier to import into your SQL database and small enough to work reasonably well in a workshop, so if you get new data, you'll have to unzip the downloaded data, and save it as a csv file before proceeding.
 The full IMDB database is rather large and growing daily, so feel free to explore it, but know that some of the tables are over 2GB in their original state.

-The data we'll be working with is an extract from the IMDB (dataset from Oct.
+The data we'll be working with is an extract from the IMDB dataset from Oct.
 18, 2019.
 Specifically, we'll be looking at the top 200 grossing movie titles and related data.
 Here is a diagram of the data we'll be working with:

 ![alt text](images/DataDiagram_200TopGross.jpg)

 Notice how most of the tables can be connected with the ```tconst``` column.
+The contents of most of the tables are described on [IMDB's database documentation page](https://www.imdb.com/interfaces/#plain).
+The data in the gross table are described by [BoxOffice Mojo, a division of IMDB](https://www.boxofficemojo.com/chart/top_lifetime_gross_adjusted/?adjust_gross_to=2019&ref_=bo_cso_ac).